developer-zebra/developer-zebra-site/src/datawedge/7-5/guide/process/index.md

 2. Define Criteria to activate the Rule
 3. Define the Action(s) to be executed by the Rule

 These steps are all carried out within the Advanced Data Formatting Process Plug-in, which is part of every DataWedge Output Plug-in.
-For further details, see the Plug-ins section of the [DataWedge Setup Guide](../setup).
+For further details, see [DataWedge Profiles](../profiles).

 **To Create an ADF Rule**: